tonycaine/RR-Assign1/PA1_template.md

 #Compare the raw and the padded data

-raw <-histo_mean_median ( df.activity, 'Histogram of steps taken per day for the 2 months') pad <-histo_mean_median ( df.activity.padded, 'Histogram  of padded data - see method - data essentially the same')
+raw <-histo_mean_median ( df.activity, 'Histogram of steps taken per day for the 2 months') pad <-histo_mean_median ( df.activity.padded, 'Histogram  of padded data - the NAs that were biasing the zeros - shifted')

 # histograms on a panel
 grid.arrange(raw$plot, pad$plot, ncol=1, nrow=2)